morethanmachines/project-harmony/specifications/block/documents/row.md

 ### Parameters
 **vineyard_id** `required`
-The block in which this row is wholy contained
+The block in which this row is wholly contained

 **block_id** `required`
-The block in which this row is wholy contained
+The block in which this row is wholly contained

 **merge** `boolean`
 If the the row is being being merged with another row object then `merge` is `true`.
 If the value of `merge` is not set then it defaults to `false`.